-In the opinion of the Directors, there were no other significant changes in the state of affairs of the Scheme that occurred during the year.
+In the opinion of the Directors, there were no other significant changes in the state of affairs of the Scheme during the financial year.

-Matters Subsequent to the end of the financial the year
+Matters subsequent to the end of the financial year

-No other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect:

-- (i) the operations of the Scheme, or

-- (ii) the results of those operations, or

-- (iii) the state of affairs of the Scheme in subsequent financial years.
+No matter or circumstance has arisen since 30 June 2023 that has significantly affected, or may significantly affect the Scheme's operations, the results of those operations, or the Scheme's state of affairs in future financial years.

-Likely development and expected results of operations
+Likely developments and expected results of operations

-The investment strategy of the Scheme will be maintained in accordance with the Scheme Constitution and investment objectives as detailed in the most recent Product Disclosure Statement.
+The investment strategy of the Scheme will be maintained in accordance with the Scheme Constitution and investment return objectives as detailed in the most recent Product Disclosure Statement.